What is the Purpose of a Sleep Study?

 Before you sleep study, you can check with us to verify that insurance covers you.

 Do You Need a Referral to Get a Sleep Study?

 Yes, sleep studies do need a referral.
-This can happen after expressing concerns to your doctor and receiving a referral, or you can simply call your doctor and ask to fax a referral.
+This can happen after expressing concerns to your doctor and receiving a referral, or you can simply call your doctor and ask their office to fax a referral.

 We have patient referral forms available on our website.

 Here are some good practices you can undertake to prepare for your sleep study:

 - Avoid napping the day of your study